4p3/4p3.github.io/_posts/2014-10-10-gatelessgate.markdown

 tags: ['zen','koan','gyujtemeny']
 ---

-<blockquote>Gee, I didn't understand a word of it but it cheered me up enormously.  - A friend of Alan Watts</blockquote>
+<blockquote>Gee, I didn't understand a word of it but it cheered me up enormously. - /A friend of Alan Watts/</blockquote>

 Sokkal nehezebb olvasmany, mint aminek elsore tunik.